Civil War on the Don: Arrival of Kornilov. Creation of the "triumvirate"

-Beginning of Soviet military operations against Kaledin
+Beginning of the actions of Soviet troops against Kaledin

-In December 1917, the government of Soviet Russia considered the Don Government of Ataman Kaledin and the Ukrainian Central Rada as the main strongholds of counter-revolutionary forces.
+In December 1917, the Government of Soviet Russia considered the Don Government of Ataman Kaledin and the Ukrainian Central Rada to be the main strongholds of counter–revolutionary forces.

-On December 9, 1917, the Council of People's Commissars of the RSFSR issued an appeal to the entire population titled "On the Struggle Against the Counter-Revolutionary Uprising of Kaledin, Kornilov, and Dutov, Supported by the Central Rada":
+On December 9, 1917, the Council of People's Commissars of the Russian Socialist Federative Soviet Republic issued an appeal to the entire population "On the Fight Against the Counter–Revolutionary Uprising of Kaledin, Kornilov, and Dutov, Supported by the Central Rada":

-While the representatives of the workers', soldiers', and peasants' deputies of the soviets have opened negotiations to secure a dignified peace for the exhausted country, the enemies of the people—the imperialists, landowners, bankers, and their allies, the Cossack generals—have made a final desperate attempt to sabotage the cause of peace, to wrest power from the soviets, land from the peasants, and to make soldiers, sailors, and Cossacks bleed for the profits of Russian and Allied imperialists.
-Kaledin in the Don, Dutov in the Urals, have raised the banner of rebellion...
-Kaledin has imposed martial law in the Don, obstructed grain deliveries to the front, and is amassing forces, threatening Yekaterinoslav, Kharkov, and Moscow.
-To his aid has come Kornilov, who escaped from prison—the same Kornilov who in July imposed the death penalty and marched on revolutionary Petrograd...
+While the representatives of the soviets of workers', soldiers', and peasants' deputies opened negotiations with the aim of securing a dignified peace for the exhausted country, the enemies of the people – imperialists, pomeshchiks, bankers, and their allies – the Cossack generals – made a last desperate attempt to disrupt the cause of peace, to wrest power from the hands of the soviets, the land from the hands of the peasants, and to force soldiers, sailors, and Cossacks to bleed for the profits of the Russian and allied imperialists.
+Kaledin on the Don, Dutov in the Ural raised the banner of rebellion...
+Kaledin introduced martial law in the Don Region, is preventing the delivery of grain to the front, and is gathering forces, threatening Ekaterinoslav, Kharkov, and Moskva.
+Kornilov, the very one who introduced the death penalty in July and marched on revolutionary Petrograd, came to his aid after escaping from imprisonment...

-Workers, soldiers, peasants!...
-The Council of People's Commissars has ordered the deployment of necessary troops against the enemies of the people.
-The counter-revolutionary uprising will be crushed, and the perpetrators will face punishment commensurate with the gravity of their crimes.
+Workers, soldiers, peasants! ...
+The Council of People's Commissars has ordered the deployment of the necessary troops against the enemies of the people.
+The counter–revolutionary uprising will be suppressed, and the perpetrators will be punished in accordance with the gravity of their crime.

-The Council of People's Commissars decrees:
+The Council of People's Commissars decided:

-All regions in the Urals, the Don, and elsewhere where counter-revolutionary detachments are found shall be declared under a state of siege.
+All those regions in the Ural, the Don, and in other places where counter–revolutionary detachments are found are declared to be under a state of siege.

-The local revolutionary garrison must act with full determination against the enemies of the people, without waiting for any orders from above.
+The local revolutionary garrison is obliged to act with all decisiveness against the enemies of the people, without waiting for any instructions from above.

-Any negotiations with the leaders of the counter-revolutionary uprising or attempts at mediation are strictly prohibited.
+Any negotiations with the leaders of the counter–revolutionary uprising or attempts at mediation are absolutely prohibited.

-Any assistance to counter-revolutionaries from rebellious populations or railway personnel will be punished with the full severity of revolutionary law.
+Any assistance to the counter–revolutionaries by the rebellious population or by railway personnel will be punished to the full extent of the revolutionary laws.

-The leaders of the conspiracy are declared outlaws.
+The leaders of the conspiracy are declared to be outlaws.

-On December 19, 1917, the Council of People's Commissars of the RSFSR established the Southern Revolutionary Front for the Struggle Against Counter-Revolution.
-V. A. Antonov-Ovseyenko was appointed commander-in-chief of the front's forces.
-Under his direct command was the Revolutionary Field Staff.
+On December 19, the Council of People's Commissars of the Russian Socialist Federative Soviet Republic formed the Southern Revolutionary Front to Fight Counterrevolution.
+Vladimir Ovseenko was appointed Commander–in–Chief of the front's troops.
+The Revolutionary Field Headquarters was under his direct command.